 Luckily, anything that’s labeled “Original Sound” on TikTok is fair game for business profiles — meaning you’ll still have access to tons of trending sounds.

-Plus, as of February 2023, Business Accounts can tap into TikTok's "Sounds for Business" — a library of 10 pre-cleared commercial sounds to power organic and paid content.
+If you choose to err on the side of caution, tap into TikTok's "Sounds for Business" — a library of pre-cleared commercial sounds to power organic and paid content.

 How to Trim a Sound on TikTok

 Choosing the perfect sound doesn't mean you are limited to its current length.